 Further along the trail, standing near the Cardhu distillery, is the historic Knockando Wool Mill.
 It is recognised as a unique part of Scotland’s manufacturing heritage and was awarded significant funding for its restoration.
 The site, which was restored in the year 2000, houses a delightful shop which showcases the mill’s unique range.
 The mill is a fantastic place to discover Speyside’s craft heritage.

 In Dufftown, near the Glenfiddich distillery, you can lose yourself in the Collector’s Cabin – a shop filled with curiosities and antiques, many of which come from the area’s rich past.
-In Keith, near the Strathisla Distillery, ‘Mither Tongue’ sell gifts and cards inspired the local Scots dialect, Doric.
+In Keith, near the Strathisla Distillery, ‘Mither Tongue’ sells gifts and cards inspired by the local Scots dialect, Doric.

 Back in Elgin, Pencil Me In is a contemporary gift shop selling Scottish design and locally produced wares.

 Further east, near the Dallas Dhu and Benromach distilleries, Logie Steading is a centre of craft, art, and literature.
 Logie Steading makes for an interesting day out with a wide variety of things to see and do: Contemporary Art and Gifts in the Galleries, Secondhand Books, Antique Country Furniture, Whisky and Wine Shop, Diva Designs – beautiful felt and felt-making courses run throughout the year, and a Heritage Centre exploring the fact and fable of the River Findhorn.
 The cooks in the highly acclaimed Olive Tree Café create the most delicious food.
 Logie House Garden is open and grows many of the hardy plants available in the Farm and Garden Shop.